senekor/ec2hx/README.md

 This is a CLI tool that translates an [EditorConfig] file to a project-specific configuration for the [Helix] editor.

+> [!important]
+>
+> Since the 25.01 release of Helix, it has gained native support for EditorConfig.
+> If you have access to a later release than that, you don't need ec2hx.
+> This project won't be developed further.

 ## Usage

 1. Install using your preferred method: